 Introduction

-The decree no. 2025-840 of August 22, 2025 introduces a significant advance in personal data protection for individuals exercising management authority over a company.
+Decree no. 2025-840 of August 22, 2025 introduces a significant advance in the protection of personal data of individuals exercising management authority over a company.

-By inserting a new article R. 123-54-1 of the French Commercial Code, such persons will now be able to make confidential their personal address appearing in documents accessible to the general public via the registre du commerce et des sociétés (RCS).
+By inserting a new article R. 123-54-1 in the French Commercial Code, these persons will now be able to keep confidential their personal address appearing in documents accessible to the general public via the Trade and Companies Register (RCS).

 This new article is part of a wider drive to secure personal data, against a backdrop of heightened risks of harassment, usurpation or invasion of privacy.